“So it’s like having super powers?” she asked.

 a high-frequency vibration controlled by the mind and integrated by mind/body coordination into an ultra-fast wave-like unit.

 Hm.
 Because I have internal strength, I understand what he’s talking about.
-I think.
 Do you?
-(Seriously.
-I’m curious to hear your feedback below.)
+(Seriously, I’m curious to hear your feedback below.)

-…a specific form of chi that integrates all the various energies of the body into one unified chi that can manifest physical power.
+…a specific form of [qi] that integrates all the various energies of the body into one unified [qi] that can manifest physical power.

-Internal strength is a different way of utilizing power in the human body.
-After years of practicing specialized exercises, the entire body becomes supercharged with qi (energy).
-As a result, regardless of their age, size, or gender, the person can manifest uncommon levels of power in ways that look deceptively subtle and soft.
-This power can manifest as a punch, a kick, a jump, or a push.
-It can also manifest as mental, emotional, or even spiritual fortitude.
+Internal strength is a different way of utilizing strength in the human body.
+After years of practicing specialized exercises, the entire body becomes connected and charged with qi (energy).
+As a result, regardless of their age, size, or gender, the person can manifest uncommon levels of strength.
+This power can manifest as a punch, a kick, a throw, or a push.
+Perhaps more importantly, it can also manifest as mental, emotional, or even spiritual fortitude.

 How It Works